 Financial Ratios Comparison

-Below is a comparative analysis of key financial metrics for enCore Energy Corp.
+The following table presents a comparative overview of key financial ratios for enCore Energy Corp.
 (EU) and Denison Mines Corp.
-(DNN) based on the most recent fiscal year data.
+(DNN) based on the most recent data.

 |---|---|---|